The Step by Step Guide to Building an E-Commerce Marketing Strategy

 What will your inbound marketing strategy look like?
 Do you want a large but relatively unfocused audience or a small and highly focused audience?
 Will you reach people by entertaining them, by helping them solve problems, or by spreading your brand values?

-Is your target audience going to be most interested in content that offers a deep dive, or will they be more interested in high impact visuals or pithy messaging?
+Is your target audience going to be most interested in content that offers a deep dive, or will they be more interested in high-impact visuals or pithy messaging?

 To what extent do you want to build your brand by building bridges with influencers and joining existing communities, and to what extent would it better serve you to be the industry “rebel” that ruffles feathers and cultivates controversy?